slateci/slateci.github.io/_posts/2021-01-27-persistent-volumes.md

 As usual, the group and cluster are required.
 Also required are the size, access mode, and storage class.

+- `size` takes a number plus the size suffix: options include T, G, M, K  and their power of two equivalents: Ti, Gi, Mi, Ki.
+An example of size is `10Mi` for 10 megabytes.
+- `accessMode` is the read write mode of the volume and accepts the following values: ReadWriteOnce, ReadOnlyMany, or ReadWriteMany.
-Storage class is a term used in Kubernetes, the technology we use under the hood for SLATE.
-In SLATE it is the name of underlying storage offered by a cluster.
-This storage may be Network File Storage (NFS) or Ceph, or any other number of methods for providing persistent storage.
-The storage class's name is determined by the cluster administrator and may be different on each cluster.
+- The `storageClass` name is determined by the cluster administrator and may be different on each cluster.
 We are currently working out a way to advertise the storage classes' names on each cluster.
 In the meantime, it may be necessary to communicate with the cluster administrator to find out what is currently available.
 The point of contact for each cluster is listed in the SLATE Portal on the website.

-Size, also a required field, takes a number plus the size suffix: options include T, G, M, K  and their power of two equivalents: Ti, Gi, Mi, Ki.
-An example of size is `10Mi` for 10 megabytes.

-accessMode is the read write mode of the volume and accepts the following values: ReadWriteOnce, ReadOnlyMany, or ReadWriteMany.

 Here is the CLI command to implement a persistent volume on `uchicago-prod` cluster with storage class `slateci-nfs`.